 Software Engineers are programming architects, applying a range of skills to develop complex and critical systems.
 This programme provides you with a unique blend of academic content and exciting industrial experience, working with leading organisations in contemporary technology-based environments.

-Our programme, which is accredited by the British Computing Society (BCS) and the Institute of Engineering and Technology (IET), provides you with a comprehensive grounding in computer science, while equipping you with the specialist skills required for a profession in software engineering and design.
+Our programme, which is accredited by the British Computing Society (BCS), provides you with a comprehensive grounding in computer science, while equipping you with the specialist skills required for a profession in software engineering and design.
 You will gain the technical knowledge and experience to manage and develop high-quality, well-designed software systems, along with an understanding of business and system requirements.
 You will also have the opportunity to gain high-level professional experience, working with one of our exciting partners in industry.

 Based around our dedicated Software Engineering Design Studio, your first year will provide you with the fundamentals of computer science, software development, and digital and information systems, allowing you to gain the essential knowledge needed for analysis and design.
 You will also begin to develop complex computer programming skills, learning to write, analyse, debug, test, and document computer programmes.

 Your second and third years offer advanced modules, including Distributed Systems, Human-Computer Interaction, and Languages and Compilation.
 In addition to developing your foundational understanding, programming, and software design skills, you will explore social, ethical and professional issues related to the discipline and complete a group project.
 These will allow you to develop a working knowledge and the skills to overcome the challenges of designing, developing and evaluating real-world software systems.

 You will also undertake a variety of software design-based modules, ensuring you gain a broad and robust level of skills and experience.
 These projects will develop your data analysis, graphical, report writing and presentation skills.